weisheng-homage/node-newrelic/async-state-notes.md

 ## TODOs / Unanswered Questions

-* Stop manual propagation of current segment on objects...

 * Ensure no memory leaks

+* Throughput, CPU, and Memory impact?

+* Stop manual propagation of current segment on objects... storing segment on the function

 * Current propagation is allocation heavy

-* Throughput, CPU, and Memory impact?

 * Consider how we might expose context management to customers.
 Thinking via getting handle to instrumentation.
 Right now this is async and gives you a shim on module load.
 If we have a sync version (which we already want for koa) we can inject shim + context manager.
 Top of head thought.
 We will want things to be easy/straightforward so prob dont' want to start here as we figure out clean patterns for setting context simply.